momentum-mod/docs/_posts/2019-09-15-guide_create_surf_ramps.md

 <img src="/assets/images/ramps_guide/guide_align4.jpg" alt="Four segments aligned again" style="display: block; margin: auto;">

 You can repeat this process as many times as you want as long as you keep every segment aligned to the ones surrounding it.
-For this example we will copy all four of the segments and do the process one more time, rotating this time by 20 degrees.
+For this example, we will copy all four of the segments and do the process one more time, rotating this time by 20 degrees.

 <img src="/assets/images/ramps_guide/guide_foursegment1.jpg" alt="Four segments have been duplicated" style="display: block; margin: auto;">